karmab/kcli/docs/index.rst

 -  ``-e HTTP_PROXY=your_proxy -e HTTPS_PROXY=your_proxy``
 -  ``-v ~/.kube:/root/.kube`` to share your kubeconfig.

-For accessing kweb, you can switch with ``-p 9000:9000 --entrypoint=/usr/bin/kweb`` and thus accessing to port 9000.
+For accessing kweb, change the entrypoint and map port 9000 with ``-p 9000:9000 --entrypoint=/usr/bin/kweb``.

 Here are typical aliases ready for use: